Posts

 “Unpleasant Disclosures” — Tonawanda Cemetery Scandal of 1885

-In the winter of 1885 , disturbing truths surfaced about Tonawanda’s South Side cemetery—truths that suggested the dead here were not resting peacefully .
+I n the winter of 1885 , disturbing truths surfaced about Tonawanda’s South Side cemetery—truths that suggested the dead here were not resting peacefully .
 Newspapers reported that the cemetery had fallen into chaos and neglect .
 Burial records were so poorly kept that lot boundaries vanished , numbers were altered, and families unknowingly buried their loved ones on top of strangers .
 Some plots were packed so tightly with bodies that no one could say with certainty who lay where.
 Worse still were allegations that corpses were secretly exhumed —removed under cover of darkness and relocated to the pauper’s field to make room for new burials.
 Families were not notified.
 The dead were moved without ceremony, their identities lost to careless recordkeeping.
 One incident haunted readers most.
 During the funeral of a well-known Tonawandian, the grave digger uncovered another body already in the grave .
 With the funeral procession moments away, there was no time to explain.
-The exposed co...
+The exposed c...

 Fred Yerke and John Schriber suicide pact